openwallet-foundation/credo-ts/demo/README.md

 <h1 align="center"><b>DEMO</b></h1>

-This is the Aries Framework Javascript demo.
-Walk through the AFJ flow yourself together with agents Alice and Faber.
+This is the Aries Framework Javascript demos.
+Walk through the available AFJ flows yourself together with agents Alice and Faber.

+## Flows

-Alice, a former student of Faber College, connects with the College, is issued a credential about her degree and then is asked by the College for a proof.
+- `Main` - General flow: Alice, a former student of Faber College, connects with the College, is issued a credential about her degree and then is asked by the College for a proof.

-## Features

   - ✅ Creating a connection
   - ✅ Offering a credential
   - ✅ Requesting a proof
   - ✅ Sending basic messages
+- `DidComm V2` - [DidComm v2 massaging](https://identity.foundation/didcomm-messaging/spec/) usage.
+In contrast to the `Main` this demo provides functionality limited to sending `ping` message after accepting out-of-band invitation from the invitee.
+  - ✅ Creating a connection
+  - ✅ Ping
+    > Integration of DidComm V2 protocols is currently under development!
+In the future, it will cover the same features as the `Main` flow.

 ## Getting Started